googlearchive/backbonefire/README.md

 ### METHOD 2: Backbone.sync

 The bindings also override `Backbone.sync` to use Firebase.
-You may consider this option if you want to maintain an explicit seperation between _local_ and _remote_ data.
+You may consider this option if you want to maintain an explicit separation between _local_ and _remote_ data.

 This adapter works very similarly to the